 Guayaquil is another solid location to find teaching jobs in Ecuador.
 Once a rough and industrial port city, Guayaquil has undergone a renaissance in recent years.
 It is home to several universities, an international school, and Blue Hill College, an English language university, which provide varied opportunities to teach in Guayaquil.

 Rural villages, Cuenca, and the Galapagos Islands also provide teaching opportunities for volunteer teachers.
 These more rural based positions teaching in Ecuador are often more difficult to secure from abroad unless offered through a program provider.

 Qualifications.
-TEFL certificates are recommended for anyone who wants to teach in Ecuador.
-Additionally, most international teaching jobs in Ecuador will also require a Bachelor’s degree.
+TEFL certificates are recommended for anyone who wants to teach English in Ecuador.
+Additionally, most English teaching jobs in Ecuador will also require a bachelor’s degree.
 If you are a qualified teacher back home you may consider looking for teaching jobs in Ecuador at an international school, where wages are higher, schedules are regular, working conditions are more consistent, and benefits are greater.
-Keep in mind that the peak hiring season for TEFL teachers looking to work in Ecuador takes places around February or March, as well as in the months of July and August, so be sure to plan accordingly!
+Keep in mind that the peak hiring season for TEFL teachers looking to teach English in Ecuador takes places around February or March, as well as in the months of July and August, so be sure to plan accordingly!